 Sharon Flanagan – Deputy Chair

-Sharon is a visual artist working with mixed media on canvas, sculpture and multi- media.
-She also writes short stories and poetry and has recently started to combine poetry with her visual art.
+Sharon is a visual artist working with mixed media on canvas, digital imagery and multi- media installation.
+She also writes short stories and poetry and often incorporates text in her visual artworks.
 She has a strong interest in all art forms as well as a passion for nature and the environment and human rights issues.
-She has had a broad range of professional roles including general and psychiatric nursing, executive recruitment, policy development, training, equal opportunity and affirmative action.
-She has also undertaken considerable pro-bono work for the non-profit sector, developing work experience programs for disadvantaged youth and people with disabilities and providing training for women returning to work.
+Sharon's professional background includes extensive experience in Human Resources and consultancy in the Corporate and Non-Profit sectors.
+Sharon was appointed to the Arts Access Victoria board in 2012.

-Peter is a Chartered Accountant and has financial experience across many industries as well as international experience, working in the UK.
-Peter started his career in the Risk and Advisory Service Division at KPMG Melbourne and Perth offices and then worked for RGL Forensics based in London as an Independent Expert for business interruption matters.
-Peter also worked at Barclays Bank (Group Centre) in a challenging reporting environment in London.
-Currently, Peter is working with Cricket Australia in the implementation of a new funding distribution model for State Cricket Associations.
-Although far from an artist himself, Peter has a keen interest in the visual arts.
-Peter was appointed to the AAV board in 2014.
+Peter is a Chartered Accountant and has financial experience across many industries as well as International experience working in the UK.
+Peter started his career in the Risk and Advisory Service Division at KPMG Melbourne and Perth offices and then worked for RGL Forensics based in London as an Independent Expert for Business Interruption matters.
+Peter also worked at Barclays Bank in a challenging reporting environment in London.

 Luke Duncan King is a visual artist working predominantly in printmaking, also including drawings and watercolor works on paper.
 Luke completed a Bachelor of Fine Arts (Honors – Visual Art) at the Victorian College of the Arts in 2015.
 Luke participated in numerous group exhibitions at the Margaret Lawrence Gallery, City of Melbourne Library and internationally at 3331 Arts Chiyoda as a part of the International Printmaking Conference 2014 in Japan.
 Luke has a strong interest in all artforms as well as a passion for improving accessibility for Deaf and hard of hearing people at museums, art galleries, both public and private/independent art spaces.
 Luke is currently working at the National Gallery of Victoria (NGV) as a museum educator leading public and school tours.

-Rod Macneil is a communications professional with more than 18 years’ experience building audiences and brands in cultural institutions in Australia and the United States.
-As Head of Communications and Partnerships for Museum Victoria, he leads communications, brand development and stakeholder engagement for Australia’s largest museums organisation.
-Rod has a PhD in art history from the University of Melbourne and a life-long passion for the visual arts.
-Born and raised in Melbourne, he is an occasional photographer, a regular swimmer and a reluctant gardener.
+Rod Macneil is a strategic communications leader with more than 20 years experience building audiences and brands in cultural organizations in Australia and the United States.
+In his current role as Head of Communication and Partnerships he leads brand communications, audience development and fundraising and partnerships for Museums Victoria, Australia’s largest museums organisation.

 Kristy is a public policy expert, predominantly in health and education.
 She is passionate about community participation and empowerment as drivers of health and well-being.
 As Assistant Director, Governance at Department of Health and Human Services, Kristy’s focus is on building the capability and diversity of Victoria’s public health service boards to enable delivery of safe, high quality services.
 She has a Master of Law and degrees in Biomedical Science and Education.
 Kristy believes in supporting local artists and can often be found at Melbourne’s artists markets.
 She is a passionate musician and enjoys dabbling with a charcoal and acrylics.